orbitalis-framework/py-orbitalis/README.md

 - `all` sends data to all plugins related to retrieved connections
 - `any` sends data to a random plugin related to retrieved connections
 - `plugin_identifier` sends data to specified plugin
+- `distributed` splits execution on pool of compatible plugins

 For example, suppose you want to execute `"plugin_operation"` of plugin `"plugin_identifier"`, sending an empty event (i.e., no data):